aaronginder/aaronginder.github.io/README.md

-# Portfolio of Aaron Ginder

-Welcome to my Portfolio!

-I am working on it at the moment...
-Check back in a couple days!
+# aaronginder-portfolio
+Secure repository of the code used to create my personal portfolio.
+This repository deploys to GitHub pages in https://github.com/aaronginder/aaronginder.github.io repository.